 We have engaged and expect to continue to engage Highmark Residential (formerly Milestone Management), a portfolio company owned by an affiliate of Starwood Capital, to provide day-to-day operational and management services (including leasing, construction management, revenue management, accounting, legal and contract management, expense management, and capital expenditure projects and transaction support services) for a portion of our multifamily properties.
 The cost for such services is a percentage of the gross receipts and project costs respectively (which will be reviewed periodically and adjusted if appropriate), plus actual costs allocated for transaction support services.
-During the year ended December 31, 2023, we incurred \$25.8 million in services.
+During the year ended December 31, 2024, we incurred \$31.6 million of expenses due to Highmark Residential in connection with its operational and management services.

 We have engaged Rinaldi, Finkelstein & Franklin, L.L.C., which is counsel to our Sponsor and its affiliates and is owned and controlled by Ellis F. Rinaldi, Co-General Counsel and Senior Managing Director of Starwood Capital and certain of its affiliates, to provide legal services to us on market terms.
 One of our officers, Matthew S. Guttin, is an employee of Rinaldi, Finkelstein & Franklin, L.L.C.
-During the year ended December 31, 2023, we incurred \$0.3 million in services.
+During the year ended December 31, 2024, we incurred \$0.5 million in services.

 We have engaged and expect to continue to engage Essex Title, a joint venture between Starwood and other strategic partners.
 Essex acts as an agent for one or more underwriters in issuing title policies and/or providing support services in connection with investments made by us.
 A portion of the work performed by Essex focuses on transactions in rate-regulated states where the cost of title insurance is non-negotiable.
 Essex earns fees, which would have otherwise been paid to third parties, by providing title agency services and facilitating placement of title insurance with underwriters.
 Starwood Capital receives distributions from Essex in connection with investments by us based on its equity interest in Essex.
-During the year ended December 31, 2023, we incurred \$1.5 million in services.
+During the year ended December 31, 2024, we incurred \$0.5 million in services.

 We have engaged Starwood Retail Partners to provide leasing and legal services for any retail and certain industrial and other properties we acquire.
-During the year ended December 31, 2023, we incurred approximately \$0.2 million for services provided by Starwood Retail Partners.
+During the year ended December 31, 2024, we incurred approximately \$0.4 million for services provided by Starwood Retail Partners.

 We have incurred legal expenses from third party law firms whose lawyers have been seconded to affiliates of Starwood Capital for the purpose of providing legal services in Europe to investment vehicles sponsored by Starwood Capital.
-During the year ended December 31, 2023, the amounts incurred for services provided were \$0.2 million.
+During the year ended December 31, 2024, the amounts incurred for services provided were insignificant.

 We have engaged STR Management Co, LLC, an affiliate of the Advisor, to provide property management services to certain of our residential units that function as short term rental assets.
 The costs for such services is a percentage of gross revenue produced by the short-term rentals on a monthly basis.
-During the year ended December 31, 2023, we incurred approximately \$0.8 million.
+During the year ended December 31, 2024, we incurred approximately \$1.6 million.

 We have entered into an agreement with an affiliate of Starwood Global Opportunity Fund XI to assist with property management of our assets in Spain and Italy.
 The SCG Southern Europe Team charges market fees for such property management services.
-During the year ended December 31, 2023, the amounts incurred for services provided by the SCG Southern Europe Team were \$0.3 million.
+During the year ended December 31, 2024, the amounts incurred for services provided by the SCG Southern Europe Team were \$0.3 million.